Healthy Homes Assessment Seaview

 Home Assessments Seaview for Rental Properties

-• Is the ceiling insulation in need of topping up? need replacement or topping?
+• Does the ceiling insulation need replacement or topping?

-• Does the home has enough ventilation, including extractor fans?
+• Does the house has enough ventilation, including extractor fans?

 home assessments for rental properties